SOUL ELEMENTS Discover your natural energy - Live from your heart ~Olga Birrell

 PURPOSE - The Elements of Purpose -Sue Fitzmaurice

-Sue’s first book about this important topic looks at what Purpose is, as a precursor to getting anywhere close to knowing how to find it.
+Sue’s first book about this important topic looks at what Purpose is, and its several elements.

 “In Purpose, Sue breaks down that vague word into practical, logical advice.
 If there’s a part of your mind that doesn’t believe you have a purpose, it will have a healthy argument here to believe you truly do.
 Purpose delves into the mind to discover where it may be blocked and how to nudge it forward.
 Excellent advice and well worth the read.” ~Doe Zantamata, author of Happiness in Your Life